Muscle Hypertrophy

 Muscle hypertrophy cannot occur without both sufficient nourishment and an appropriately targeted resistance training routine.

 Unfortunately, detailed nutrition is not yet available at Art of Anatomy.
-To grossly and vaguely oversimplify it, you must eat sufficient amounts of (and appropriate types of) carbohydrates to provide fuel for your muscles, protein for the muscle to grow, and dietary fats* to sustain many critical bodily functions.
+To grossly oversimplify it, you must eat sufficient amounts of (and appropriate types of) carbohydrates to provide fuel for your muscles, protein for the muscle to grow, and dietary fats* to sustain many critical bodily functions.

 *For your first meal immediately post-workout, only, it’s best to keep your dietary fat as low as possible.
 Dietary fat slows gut motility and reduces insulin response.